highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js/5_api-app-router.md

 ## Validation

+1. Run your app in dev mode with `npm run dev`.
-Copy/paste the above code snippet into `/app/api/app-router-test.ts` and hit the endpoint with `curl` to watch it work.
+2. Copy/paste the above code snippet into `/app/api/app-router-test.ts` and hit the endpoint with `curl` to watch it work.

 ```bash
 curl http://localhost:3000/api/app-router-test